antoine-coulon/uncovering-effect-fibers/slides.md

 ---

-<b color="blue">Effect.forkDaemon</b>: forks une fiber, reliée à une root fiber, détachée du parent
+<b color="blue">Effect.forkDaemon</b>: forks a fiber, connected to a root fiber, detached from the parent

 <div class="grid grid-cols-2 gap-x-4">